Panda Express Logo

 Panda Express is the biggest Chinese fast-food chain in the U.S., and it is loved for its famous orange chicken and chow mein.
 This dish, known for its sweet and tangy flavor, has won millions.
 The chain also offers other favorites like Chow Mein, making it a hit among those who love noodles.

-With more than 1800 locations worldwide and 27,000 employees, Panda Express serves many customers in America and globally.
-This big team plays a huge part in the chain’s success, ensuring enjoyable meals.
+With more than 1,800 locations worldwide and 27,000 employees, Panda Express serves many customers in America and around the world.
+This large team plays a major role in the chain’s success, ensuring enjoyable meals.
 What makes Panda Express stand out is its fast yet quality service.
 It’s perfect for anyone looking for a quick, tasty meal.
-By mixing Chinese flavors with an American twist, Panda Express has created a special spot in the fast-food world, different from other restaurants.
+By mixing Chinese flavors with an American twist, Panda Express has carved out a distinct spot in the fast-food world.

 What is the meaning of the Panda Express Logo?